boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

 Since the content of the file is not stored in the JSON files, we read this content straight from the Fedora instance used by the Sufia 6 application at the time that we import the file to the Sufia 7 application.

 A proof of concept the `ImportService` class shown in this rake task can be found at hhttps://github.com/projecthydra/sufia/blob/migration_from_sufia6/lib/sufia/import/import_service.rb

+This code will be merged into the Sufia 7 master branch.

 ## Things not yet covered